What do all these stories of vaccine denial deaths do to our sense of empathy?

 The founder and two moderators of the Herman Cain Awards spoke to The Post on the condition that only their first names be used because they have received threats from Reddit users.

-When he first discovered the subreddit, moderator Jon “Felt bad that I didn’t feel bad,” says the 45-year-old computer programmer from San Diego.
+When he first discovered the subreddit, moderator Jon “felt bad that I didn’t feel bad,” says the 45-year-old computer programmer from San Diego.
 “It’s like, wow, you’re suffering the consequences of your actions.”

 But as he’s spent more time on the site, scrolling through death after death, he has come to view more of the awardees as victims of misinformation.
 “It’s hard.
 It hasn’t jaded me.
 I’m more compassionate.”

-They do this because “we really care,” says Michelle, 43, a health care worker from Philadelphia who also serves as moderator.
+They do this because “we really care,” says Michelle, 43, a health-care worker from Philadelphia who also serves as moderator.
 “We’re not just dancing on graves.”

 The subreddit was founded last year by Bob, 53, an academic researcher who lives near Los Angeles, but it didn’t attract much attention until this summer.
 Since then, it has grown rapidly: There are more than 350,000 members, and approximately 150 posts, most of them awardees, go up every day.